Ovy95/Ovy95/README.md

 - 🔭 I’m currently working on ...
 Currently planning out a idea to create a game using Golang.
 - 🌱 I’m currently learning ...
-Golang learning, check out my [Exercism](https://github.com/Ovy95/Ovy95-Exercism_Go_Path) project, where I complete little tasks.
+Golang, check out my [Exercism](https://github.com/Ovy95/Ovy95-Exercism_Go_Path) Repository, where I complete little tasks.

 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/jack-overton-40b7931a2/)